ben-schwen/ibs-ai-cost-calculator/README.md

 # AI Prompt Cost Calculator

-A simple Python tool to calculate and compare API costs for different Large Language Models (LLMs) like ChatGPT and Claude.
+A simple Python tool to calculate and compare API costs for different Large Language Models (LLMs) like ChatGPT and Claude

 ## Features